hicsail/ionic-hockeyapp/README.md

 # Ionic-HockeyApp
-Need HockeyApp in your ionic application, add this package!
+Need HockeyApp in your Ionic application, add this package!
-This is an ionic wrapper of the [cordova-plugin-hockeyapp](https://github.com/bitstadium/HockeySDK-Cordova) to make it easier to add [HockeyApp](http://hockeyapp.net/) into your ionic application.
+This is an Ionic wrapper of the [cordova-plugin-hockeyapp](https://github.com/bitstadium/HockeySDK-Cordova) to make it easier to add [HockeyApp](http://hockeyapp.net/) into your Ionic application.

 [![NPM](https://nodei.co/npm/ionic-hockeyapp.png)](https://npmjs.org/package/ionic-hockeyapp)